UbuntuBudgie/budgie-extras/budgie-countdown/README.md

 The panel icon switches color, depending on remaining time; green, yellow (< 5 minutes left) or red (< 1 minute left).

-The countdown label will be invisible untill the clock starts running.
+The countdown label will be invisible until the clock starts running.

 *Budgie CountDown depends on ogg123